notaryproject/specifications/specs/signature-envelope-jws.md

 ## Detached Signature Storage

-For detached signatures associated with arbitrary blobs, a COSE signature envelope will be stored on the file system as a binary file with `jws` as the file extension.
+For detached signatures associated with arbitrary blobs, a JWS signature envelope will be stored on the file system as a binary file with `jws` as the file extension.

-COSE detached signature file contains
+JWS detached signature file contains
 1. Blob's payload descriptor
 1. Signed Attributes
 1. Unsigned Attributes